Kismuz/btgym/README.md

 - random sampling:
   historic price change dataset is divided to training, cross-validation and testing subsets.
   Since agent actions do not influence market, it is possible to randomly sample continuous subset of training data for every episode.
-This is most data-efficient method.
+[Seems to be] most data-efficient method.
   Cross-validation and testing performed later as usual on most "recent" data;
 - sequential sampling:
   full dataset is feeded sequentially as if agent is performing real-time trading, episode by episode.
-Most reality-like, least data-efficient;
+Most reality-like, least data-efficient, natural non-stationarity remedy.
 - sliding time-window sampling: mixture of above, episde is sampled randomly from comparatively short time period, sliding from furthest to most recent training data.
+Should be less prone to overfitting than random sampling.
 - NOTE: only random sampling is currently implemented.

 #### Environment engine: